matthew-robertson/Useful_things/I Learned Something Today/Career.md

 1. You're interviewing the company as much as they're interviewing you.
 Find out what's important to you, ask some tangential quesitons, and pay attention to the interviewers' answers. https://www.reddit.com/r/cscareerquestions/comments/5ncqti/no_palantir_your_internships_are_not_worth_5/dcfbnwd/
 1. If you don't have a physical offer in hand, it doesn't exist.
 1. Interviewing other people is a great way to get better at interviewing.
 Pay attention
+1. A handful of good questions to bring into an interview, stolen from [here](https://www.reddit.com/r/ExperiencedDevs/comments/qrmwpc/questions_ive_asked_during_interviews/):
+    1. "What is the career progression path like for my position at this company"
+    1. "Can you give me an example of a technical (non-management track) leader at your company, and what their position/responsibilities are like?"
+    1. "What does an effective imployee look like in this position to achieve top ratings in reviews"/"what does a successful first year look like?"
+    1. "Why is this role open?
+New growth?
+Did someone occupy it previously?
+If so, why did they leave?"
+    1. "What are the goals of the company currently, and how will my position be used to further these goals?"
+    1. "How are requirements delivered to engineering teams?" (more generally, what's the development lifecycle like?)
+    1. "How frequently do you deploy?
+What happens when one fails?"
+    1. "What's the most difficulr project you've assigned/worked on at this company?
+Why was it difficult?
+What was the outcome?"
+    1. "Are we given time to address tech debt?
+Is tech debt tracked?"

 ## Being a good developer
 1. Make physical records of agreements, keep people on the same page.